ExtremeFiretop/MerlinAutoUpdate-Desktop/README.md

 # Set Router Values
 -"$script:DownloadandBackupOnly"
--(VALUES: $TRUE/$FALSE) - "$TRUE" means the script will only download the firmware, and backup the routers configuration files, without doing a firmware update.
+=(VALUES: $TRUE/$FALSE) - "$TRUE" means the script will only download the firmware, and backup the routers configuration files, without doing a firmware update.

 -"$script:BackupDDNSCert"
--(VALUES: $TRUE/$FALSE) - "$TRUE" means the script will also backup the DDNS certificate of the router.
+=(VALUES: $TRUE/$FALSE) - "$TRUE" means the script will also backup the DDNS certificate of the router.
 (Must be using DDNS)

 -"$script:DDNSCertInstall"
--(VALUES: $TRUE/$FALSE) - "$TRUE" means the script will also install the DDNS cert to your local service of choice.
+=(VALUES: $TRUE/$FALSE) - "$TRUE" means the script will also install the DDNS cert to your local service of choice.
 See: "$script:WebService" below.

 -"$script:Model"
--Must be an extact match of one of the approved models for Merlin Firmware.
+=Must be an extact match of one of the approved models for Merlin Firmware.

 -"$script:IP"
--Must be the router's local IP address.
+=Must be the router's local IP address.
 (For example 192.168.2.1)

 -"$script:User"
--Must be the router's Admin username.
+=Must be the router's Admin username.
 (For example Administrator)

 -"$script:Password"
--Must be the router's Admin password.
+=Must be the router's Admin password.

 -"$script:DDNSDomain"
--Must be an extact match of the DDNS name if you have: "$script:BackupDDNSCert" set to: "$TRUE" (On Firmware older than 388.4 the "_ecc" value can be removed, else do not change it.)
+=Must be an extact match of the DDNS name if you have: "$script:BackupDDNSCert" set to: "$TRUE" (On Firmware older than 388.4 the "_ecc" value can be removed, else do not change it.)

 # Set System Values
 -"$script:downloadDir"
-Must be an extact match of the path where you need the new firmware downloaded.
+=Must be an extact match of the path where you need the new firmware downloaded.

 -"$script:ExtractedDir"
-Must be an extact match of the path where you need the new firmware .zip file to be extracted.
+=Must be an extact match of the path where you need the new firmware .zip file to be extracted.

 -"$script:LocalConfig"
-Must be an extact match of the path where you need the newest router backups to be stored.
+=Must be an extact match of the path where you need the newest router backups to be stored.

 -"$script:nginx"
-Must be an extact match of the path where you need the DDNS certificate installed.
+=Must be an extact match of the path where you need the DDNS certificate installed.
 (For example, "C:\ProgramData\nginx")

 -"$script:WebService"
-Must be an extact match of the name of the service as found in your: "services.msc"
+=Must be an extact match of the name of the service as found in your: "services.msc"

 -"$script:Browser"
-(VALUES: ::InternetExplorer, ::Chrome, etc.) Must be a browser name installed on the system.
+=(VALUES: ::InternetExplorer, ::Chrome, etc.) Must be a browser name installed on the system.

 3. Run the script in Powershell to test.
 4. Link to a to task scheduler to run automatically at night, etc.